benders5e/benders5e/waterbender.md

 - basic ranged earthbending attacks, as long as the volume of earth used in the attack is smaller than the volume of water you use to redirect it
 - non-bending ranged attacks

-You must have at least one hand free to use this ability.
-When you do so, the damage you take from the attack is reduced by 1d10 + your waterbending modifier + your waterbender level.
-If you reduce the damage to 0 and have at least one hand free, you redirect the element to make a ranged attack against a creature of your choice as part of the same reaction.

-You can use this ability a number of times equal to your bending modifier per long rest.

-### Stance
-Beginning at 2nd level, you adopt a particular stance as your specialty.
-Choose one of the following options:

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>
 \page